Adult Residency Program

 Subspecialty conferences include a weekly neuro-oncology tumor conference and brain cutting, and a series of weekly seminars including journal clubs, muscle and nerve biopsy conference, and EMG review.

-An impressive array of established clinical electives are available.
-Residents work with experts using state-of-the-art tools in subspecialties of neurology or related fields including neuro-oncology, neuroimmunology (MS), neuro-ophthalmology, neuro-otology, sleep medicine, headache, autonomic disorders, behavioral neurology, spinal cord injury, neurorehabilitation, neuroradiology, interventional neuroradiology, neurosonology (carotid and transcranial doppler), or neurosurgery.
-Residents may also select additional experience in neuromuscular, movement disorders, epilepsy or neurocritical care.
-Elective time can also be devoted to a research project under the supervision of research faculty.
+Residents have up to 38 weeks of flexible elective/selective time during residency.
+Headache medicine, neuromuscular, movement disorders and EEG rotations are recommended and scheduled for all residents.
+Clinical electives are available in subspecialties of neurology or related fields including neuroimmunology (MS and autoimmune neurology), neuro-oncology, neuro-ophthalmology, neuro-otology, sleep medicine, autonomic disorders, palliative care, spinal cord injury, sports neurology, neurorehabilitation, neuroradiology, interventional neuroradiology, neurosonology (carotid and transcranial Doppler), or neurosurgery.
+Residents may also select additional experience in core subspecialties such as headache medicine, neuromuscular, movement disorders, epilepsy, or neurocritical care.
+Some elective time is usually devoted to a research project under the supervision of faculty mentors.